cyrus-and/chrome-remote-interface/README.md

 [third-party Chrome debugging protocol clients][clients-cri].

-This module should work with every browser/adapter implementing the Chrome [Remote Debugging Protocol][rdb].
+This module should work with every browser/adapter implementing the Chrome [Remote Debugging Protocol][rdp].
 In particular, it has been tested with:

 - **Google Chrome** (native support);
 - **Microsoft Edge** (via [Edge Diagnostics Adapter][edge-diagnostics-adapter]).